cyle/sigil/README.md

 	- return whole path between nodes
 	- need "max depth" parameter to limit ridiculousness
 	- options for either "get all paths" or "get shortest path"
+- get all nodes connected to node
+	- list of nodes and connections they're based on

 backend stuff: